angelinsherin/MACHINE-LEARNING-MODEL-IMPLEMENTATIONMACHINE-LEARNING-MODEL-IMPLEMENTATION/README.md

 How to Use

-Clone or open the notebook in Google Colab or Jupyter Notebook.
+1.Clone or open the notebook in Google Colab or Jupyter Notebook.

-Make sure the required libraries (pandas, matplotlib, seaborn, scikit-learn) are installed.
+2.Make sure the required libraries (pandas, matplotlib, seaborn, scikit-learn) are installed.

-Run all the steps sequentially:
+3.Run all the steps sequentially:

           Load and visualize the dataset
           Train the Random Forest model
           Predict and evaluate the performance
           View the feature importance plot
-Try modifying the model parameters, such as number of trees or train-test split ratio, to experiment and improve performance.
+4.Try modifying the model parameters, such as number of trees or train-test split ratio, to experiment and improve performance.

 output